Here is the article that (we hope!) everyone was waiting for: How to create and manage playlists!

 Now that your playlist has been created, you can start adding documents to it.

-First off, hop back on to the Folders tab, and open up the first document you wish to add to the playlist.
+First off, hop back on to the Knowledge tab, and open up the first document you wish to add to the playlist.

 Now it's time to choose which playlist to add your doc to.
 Once you mouse over the playlist's name, your cursor will do that cute lil' hand thing it does and allow you to save your doc!

-Oh, you can also add your doc to more than one playlist at the same time.
+Oh, soon you'll also be able to add your doc to more than one playlist at the same time.

 Pretty cool, eh?